joshorames/MealPrepPlanner/README.md

 Python script to make a meal prep plan that is sent to email

 Before Running:
--pip install selenium beautifulsoup4
+- pip install selenium beautifulsoup4
--Download ChromeDriver (matching your Chrome version):
+- Download ChromeDriver (matching your Chrome version):
   👉 https://sites.google.com/chromium.org/driver/

   Place the downloaded chromedriver in the same folder as your Python app